 Let me cite a couple of examples that help focus upon crucial matters pertaining to Christian practice.

-- Since the New Testament teaches that valid baptism requires both belief and repentance (Mk.
-16:16; Acts 2:38), and inasmuch as babies can not believe, nor do they need to repent (seeing they have no sin), it follows necessarily that infants are not amenable to baptism.
-The logical use of necessary inference eliminates the sectarian practice of “infant baptism.”
+Since the New Testament teaches that valid baptism requires both belief and repentance (Mk.
+16:16; Acts 2:38).
+Since babies cannot believe, nor do they need to repent (because they have no sin), then it follows necessarily that infants are not candidates for baptism.

-- The first century church of Christ met each Lord’s day for worship.
-This is established by the phrase “first day of every week,” as reflected in the Greek text of 1 Corinthians 16:2 (as most of the modern translations reveal; see RSV, NASB, NIV, ESV).
+The first-century church of Christ met each Lord’s day for worship.
+This is established by the phrase “first day of every week,” as reflected in the Greek text of 1 Corinthians 16:2 as most of the modern translations reveal (cf., RSV, NASB, NIV, ESV).
 The preposition

 Additionally, the New Testament record establishes the fact that the main purpose of the Sunday meeting was to celebrate the Lord’s supper.
-That is established by the infinitive phrase of purpose in Acts 20:7; the disciples were brought together “to break bread.”
+That is established by the infinitive phrase of purpose in Acts 20:7.
+The disciples were brought together “to break bread.”

 Since we know that the Christians met each Lord’s day.
 And inasmuch as it is clear that the primary purpose of their gathering was to observe the sacred communion.
 It necessarily follows that the early church, under the supervision of the inspired apostles, observed the Lord’s supper every Sunday.

-We use it most every day in common procedures, and it is no less valuable in arriving at scriptural conclusions.
+We use it almost every day, and it is no less valuable in arriving at scriptural conclusions.